A direct yarrow stalk method that skips the noncontributory steps of the traditional method, while preserving the feel and giving identical results.

 Download Yi Jing (I Ching) / The Book of Changes at Gregory C. Richter’s Translations site.

 I Ching consultation methods: yarrow or coin? at Clarity

 Probability and the Yi Jing by Sabazius, a very clear description of the yarrow stalk and coin probabilities

-Casting I Ching Hexagrams (being updated at castingiching.com) by Remo Dentato, which describes a large number of alternative consultation methods
+Casting I Ching Hexagrams (an updated version of www.dentato.it/iching/), which describes a large number of alternative consultation methods

 How to use the yarrow stalks at the Earth Heart page